alexconst/alexconst.github.io/technical/vagrant.md

 # configure a private network using DHCP
 # this will allows the VM to be accessible by the host and other guests within the same network
 config.vm.network "private_network", type: "dhcp"

-# alternatively it can also be configured to use a static IP
+# alternatively it can also be configured to use a static IP, for example:
 #config.vm.network "private_network", ip: "192.168.22.50"
-# make sure the 192.168.22.x network is not being already used
+# but make sure the 192.168.22.x network is not being already used (if so choose
-# and make sure you don't set at IP ending in ".1" since that can cause problems
+# another network) and also make sure you don't set at IP ending in ".1" since
+# that can cause problems

 # configure the network: set up port forwarding for TCP
 # accessing port 8080 on the host will be forwarded to port 80 on the guest